intgraph/intgraph-content/Problems/paint-a-map.md

 Your mission is to draw a map that no two neighboring regions share the same color.
 And two regions are considered neighbors if and only if they have an edge in common.

-How many colors will you take to paint a map with n distinct lines.
+**How many** colors will you take to paint a map with n distinct lines?

 There are some examples.